twagar11/Dell-SONIC-ZTP/README.md

 - All references to SONiC refer to Dell SONiC which is slightly different from the Community version of SONiC.
 - Dell Enterprsie SONiC (DES) is intended to run on Dell as well as a small number of 3rd party Ethernet switches.
 - ZTP and ZTD are used interchangably and refer to the same automated process
+- On a test switch the SONIC-CLI should be used to create the basic switch running-config ( /etc/sonic/config_db.json ).
+Dell recommends NOT to directly edit the switch config_db.json file as there are often many interdependencies and also there is no error checking.

 ### Reference Documents
 - OS10 Third Party NOS Install Guide = detailed information for automatically uninstalling OS10 and installing a third party switch OS like Dell SONiC